cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 </HighlightBox>

 To get a few complete games, you are going to run the [integration tests](https://github.com/cosmos/academy-checkers-ui/blob/main/test/integration/stored-game-action.ts) against it.
-These tests expect a faucet being available.
+These tests expect a faucet to be available.
 Because that is not the case, you need to:

 1. Skip the faucet calls by adjusting the `"credit test accounts"` `before`.
 Just `return` before [`this.timeout`](https://github.com/cosmos/academy-checkers-ui/blob/server-indexing/test/integration/stored-game-action.ts#L65).